 CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the Nation's most pressing natural resource concerns.
 CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
 NRCS administers CIG.

 NRCS is offering a funding opportunity to stimulate the development and adoption of innovative conservation approaches and technologies, while leveraging the Federal investment in environmental enhancement and protection in conjunction with agricultural production.
 The funding opportunity is now available.
-The application period will close on March 7, 2014.
+The application period will close Feb.
+24, 2015.

 The Conservation Technology Information Center will examine and expand on the benefits cover crops can provide farmers.
 As part of the project 1,000 acres of cover crops will be planted.